-- 2.2 Six representations objecting to the application have been received from Interested Parties with concerns relating mainly to the licensing objectives of the Prevention of Crime and Disorder and the Prevention of Public Nuisance.
-Copies of these representations are attached to the report at Appendix B. Two representations supporting the application have also been received and these are attached to the report at Appendix C. - 2.3 A site map of the area identifying the application premises is attached as Appendix D. A more detailed map of the area detailing the Interested Party address will be available at the meeting.
+- 2.2 Two representations objecting to the application have been received from Interested Parties with concerns relating mainly to the licensing objectives of the Prevention of Crime and Disorder and the Prevention of Public Nuisance.
+Copies of these representations are attached to the report at Appendix B. - 2.3 A site map of the area identifying the application premises is attached as Appendix C. A more detailed map of the area detailing the Interested Party address will be available at the meeting.